ptsouchlos/eventbus/README.md

 ## Overview

 `eventbus` is a simple, header only C++17 event bus library that doesn't require you to inherit from any sort of `event` class.
-The libraryimplements the "Mediator" pattern.
+The library implements the "Mediator" pattern.
 This pattern is useful when you want components to communicate to each other without necessarily "knowing" about each other.
 Effectively, this is a thread safe event dispatcher with a list of callbacks.

 ## Features